Helicopter Frost Protection

 - In particular, make the pilot aware of any sensitive areas or neighbours bordering your property.

-- Organise a re-fuelling point that can be used on or near your property to avoid the need for constant ferry-flights to the nearest aerodrome.
-Reduced ferry time will also save you money and increase time over the vines.
+Organise a re-fuelling point that can be used on or near your property to avoid the need for constant ferry-flights to the nearest aerodrome.
+Reduced ferry time will also save you money, increase time over the vines, and help reduce the impact on the wider community in your area.

 To make the operation as safe as possible, there are a number of steps you can take in advance to prepare the landing site on your property: